Patrick Henry High School (Glade Spring, Virginia): Education - Scores

 Patrick Henry High is recognized in the National Rankings as a top 10% High School in the Country; and earned a Bronze-Medal for this recognition.
 Schools are ranked based on their performance on state-required tests and how well they prepare students for college.
 Patrick Henry High School ranks in the top 3,000 schools in the country.
 Patrick Henry High School first received this award in 2015.
 The school has a 100% graduation rate and 38% of students are in at least one AP course.

 Athletic

-Patrick Henry competed in Group AA Southwest District and Highlands District before moving to Group A Hogoheegee District in 1989, due to declining student enrollment.
+Patrick Henry competed in the Southwest District and Highlands District before moving to the Hogoheegee District in 1989, due to declining student enrollment.

 Patrick Henry currently offers the following sports: